ribru17/.dotfiles/README.md

 ## Usage

-System configuration is be found in `~/.config/nixos/`, and can be rebuilt with the `nix:rebuild` command.
+System configuration is found in `~/.config/nixos/`, and can be rebuilt with the `nix:rebuild` command.
 Flake inputs can be updated with `nix:update`.

 ## Reference